Dear Santa

 Parents hate to see their children disappointed.
 They love their kids so much that they forget that disappointment is part of the fabric of life.
 Preventing children from ever feeling reasonable disappointment is like keeping a plant in a hot-house, it’ll never cope with being exposed to the storms of life.

 Some parents will have disappointed children this Christmas.
 Here’s what I’ve learnt about ‘whole-brain’ parenting and disappointment.
 When a strong emotion is triggered, the brain goes on ‘red alert – survival mode’ and the reasoning part of the brain temporarily ‘shuts down’.
-Reason-able behaviour often disappears because we are not able to reason – the thinking part of the brain isn’t fully functional, when we are emotionally flooded.
+Reason-able behaviour often disappears because we are not able to reason – the thinking part of the brain isn’t fully functional when we are emotionally flooded.

 What doesn’t help when a child is emotionally flooded?

-1. Be-littling (e.g. ‘Big boys don’t cry!’
+( ‘Big boys don’t cry!’
 ‘Oh grow up!’)

-2. Comparing (e.g ‘Your sister’s happy with what she’s got.’
+( ‘Your sister’s happy with what she’s got.’
 ‘I didn’t get anything like you’ve got when I was little.’)

-4. Ignoring (Upset feelings don’t just go away by themselves, even if they go underground.
+(Upset feelings don’t just go away by themselves, even if they go underground.
 They need a space to be heard and validated).

-Here are my tips for parents for what can be helpful when a child’s disappointed:
+Tips for parents when a child’s disappointed:

-5. Validate how it is for him.
+.TIP #3.
+Validate how it is for him.

-‘’And that makes sense because you would really have liked.’
+‘’And that makes sense because you would really have liked …’

 ‘Children whose feelings and experiences are validated may cry more or they may become angrier precisely because your validation gives them permission to express their deepest feelings.
 Once they have done, however, they often move on with no residue of bad feelings.‘ Aldort 2006

-Looking forward to other questions from parents.
+I’m looking forward to other questions from parents.

 Love